AdrianAntico/AutoQuant/README.md

 ```

-If you're having still having trouble installing, see if this issue helps you out.
+If you're having still having trouble installing, see if this issue helps you out:

 ![Issue #19](https://github.com/AdrianAntico/RemixAutoML/issues/19)